ddemidov/amgcl/docs/tutorial/Nullspace.rst

     [  solve:       1.196 s] ( 31.78%)

 In the 3D case we get 6 near null-space vectors corresponding to the rigid body modes.
-Note that this makes the proeconditioner more expensive memory-wise: the memory footprint of the preconditioner has increased to 132M from 70M in the simplest case and 92M in the case using the block structure of the matrix.
+Note that this makes the preconditioner more expensive memory-wise: the memory footprint of the preconditioner has increased to 132M from 70M in the simplest case and 92M in the case using the block structure of the matrix.
 But this pays up in terms of performance: the number of iterations dropped from 197